- ARDS Clinical Guidelines 2021

 Journal of Intensive Care is the official journal of the Japanese Society of Intensive Care Medicine (JSICM).

 In 2023, the Society sponsors 50% of the Journal’s APC for the articles so that the author is charged only 50%.
-The authors who wish to request this sponsorship needs to submit special institutions code during the submission.
-Please see 'Fees and funding' information section for details.

 Pro-Con debate articles